Link Search Menu Expand Document

 Pull Requests and Code Review

 Pull requests are a structured workflow for merging changes from development branches or repositories into the main branch of a repository.
 They contain a description of the purpose of a change and combine multiple commits.
 Pull requests also contain a review mechanism, allowing other members of a repository to sanity check changes.
+If the pull request is large, it can be created in draft form first.
+This tells reviewers that they should not treat the code as if it is final.

 In CESSDA pull requests are created by the main author of the branch.
 It should contain a description of the changes made in the pull request.
 This should not be the same as the commit messages, but should be broader in scope.
+The pull request containing the code changes should link to the issue in the pull request description in the final paragraph.

 Pull requests are reviewed by other members of the repository familiar with the repository’s contents.
 If changes are necessary, feedback must be given on what changes are required.
 This iteration loop should continue until changes are resolved to the reviewer’s expectations.
 Once this happens, the reviewer should approve the changes and the author should merge them.